 He asked the congregation to pray for travelling mercies for those who had gone to Mecca, especially his Vice, Alhaji Dr Mahamudu Bawumia, and his wife, Hajia Samira Bawumia, and the Minister of Local Government and Rural Development, Hajia Alima Mahama.

-The Chairman of the Eid Planning Committee, Alhaji Alhassan A. Sulley, commended the President for the development projects in the Zongos, especially the recreational grounds that were diverting the attention of the youth from anti-social activities.
+The Chairman of the Eid Planning Committee, Alhaji Alhassan A. Sulley, commended the President for the development projects in the Zongos, especially the

 He said the Muslim community was also grateful for the decision of the President to build a park complex to be named after the Chief Imam, Sheikh Sharabutu.